On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 Behaviors defined as criminal typically bring forth more serious sanctions against the individual.

 dynamic psyche - this refers to what many people believe separates our species from the (other) animals.
 It is the wellspring of (human) consciousness.
 A psyche is dynamic for at least as long as the individual is alive.
+[Author Note: See source code for two comments.]

 Its composition includes one's fantasy-imagination capabilities and products, along with the cumulative effects - including quantum effects - that (each type of) memory may have on a person.
 In addition to that, the psyche performs or helps perform processes such as perception, thinking, imagining and recalling (association management).
 In a way then, it is even self-perpetuating - it creates its own components.
 As it is not unheard of to speculate what a long-dead person might have had to say about current events, the essence of the mind can be considered to continue well after the body has decayed away.

 The psyche is considered dynamic as it interprets and integrates (ie, Penfield, 1952a) information, consequently exercising influence on thought, feeling and behavior.
 [Author Note: I don't think you're supposed to use the term in its own definition!
 Oh well.
 I do assume some education on the part of my reader.
-And yes, I realize it's an old reference, but it's an interesting one nonetheless....amusement park, remember?]
+And yes, I realize it's an old reference, but it's an interesting one nonetheless.... amusement park, remember?]

 entropy - a down spiraling; an increase in disorder or randomness.
 [Author Note: There are other definitions for this word associated with thermodynamics and computer science.
 Please look elsewhere for those.]